-For more information, view the webinar informational flyer or contact Alex Kuznetsov at firstname.lastname@example.org.
+For more information, view information about the series here or contact Alex Kuznetsov at email@example.com.

 The National Center for Medical Home Implementation (NCMHI) in the American Academy of Pediatrics (AAP) is hosting a free 3-part webinar series February through April 2014!
 The webinars will provide engaging “how to” presentations focused on utilizing team huddles in pediatric practice (February), promoting care partnership support (March), and starting and maintaining family advisory groups (April).
 The webinars will feature expert faculty who will discuss process and procedural approaches and strategies for implementation as well as provide examples of best practices.
 The target audience includes pediatric primary care clinicians and practice staff and teams, specialists, patient and family advocates, and others advancing the medical home model for all children and youth.
 For more information and to register, click here.

 In 2013, The American Academy of Pediatrics (AAP) and its National Center for Medical Home Implementation (NCMHI) hosted a free four part webinar series February through May 2013 on how to effectively deliver care using tools and resources supporting the medical home model.
 Building on the success of two previous medical home webinar series (2009 and 2011), this webinar series provided engaging educational “how to” presentations focused on several important facets of pediatric care delivery, including empowering youth, reducing health disparities, using data to improve quality, and employing best practices in family-centered care.
 For additional informaiton, click here.